Become a Texas Notary

 How much does it cost to become a notary public in Texas?

-- An errors and omissions insurance policy to protect yourself if you are sued for unintentional mistakes or if a false claim is filed against you as a notary.
-(This policy is optional.)
+6. An errors and omissions insurance policy (optional) to protect yourself in the event you are sued for unintentional mistakes or a false claim is filed against you as a notary.
+Click here to view our notary e/o policy premiums and coverage amounts.

 Do I need a notary errors and omissions (E&O) insurance policy to become a notary in Texas?

-A notary errors and omissions (E&O) insurance policy is optional in Texas and is not required to become a Texas notary public or to renew your notary commission.
+A notary errors and omissions (E&O) insurance policy is not required to become a Texas notary public or to renew your notary commission.
 However, the American Association of Notaries strongly recommends that every Texas notary obtain a notary E&O insurance policy.
 This insurance protects you from a claim if a client sues you as a notary.
-An E&O policy covers unintentional notarial mistakes and pays for legal fees and damages based on the coverage you select as a Texas notary public.
+A notary E&O policy covers unintentional notarial mistakes and pays for legal fees and damages based on the coverage you select as a Texas notary public.

-You can order a Texas notary errors and omissions insurance policy online at the American Association of Notaries website at https://www.texasnotary.com/notary-insurance
+Texas notary errors and omissions insurance policies are available to order online at the American Association of Notaries website.

 Do I need a notary bond to become a notary in Texas?

-To purchase a Texas notary bond, visit the American Association of Notaries website at https://www.texasnotary.com/texas-notary-bond.
+You can order a four-year Texas notary bond online at the American Association of Notaries website.

 Do I need to order a notary stamp in Texas?